Timalex1/AirBnB_clone_v2/README.md

 ##### Commands
-    * create - Creates an instance based on given class
+    * create - Creates an instance based on given class also now it can take addition arguments to edit the valuse

     * destroy - Destroys an object based on class and UUID